vertica/ddR/ddR/vignettes/user_guide.md

 ## Backend: parallel
 ```

-to get just the second and third parts, respectively.
-The primary use of `parts` is to permit partition-based `dmapply`, where you would operate on one partition at a time.
+The primary use of `parts` is to execute `dmapply` on partitions of
+the distributed objects.
 This is explained more in the next section.

 ### Performing "work" with dmapply

-When performing any computation with `dmapply', the inputs to the function can be any combination of distributed objects (`dlist`, `dframe`, `darray`), `parts` of distributed objects, and standard R objects.
-More specifically, `dlapply` and `dmapply` statements generally take the following form:
+When performing any computation with `dmapply', the inputs to the
+function can be any combination of distributed objects (`dlist`,
+`dframe`, `darray`), `parts` of distributed objects, and standard R
+objects.
+More specifically, `dlapply` and `dmapply` statements
+generally take the following form:

 ```r